metapsy-project/metapsyDocs/content/databases/ptsd-mdmactr/_index.en.md

 #### Online Meta-Analysis Tool

-A simplified version of this database can soon be analyzed at [metapsy.org/sypres/mdma-ptsd](https://www.metapsy.org/sypres/mdma-ptsd).
+A simplified version of this database can be analyzed at [metapsy.org/sypres/mdma-ptsd](https://www.metapsy.org/sypres/mdma-ptsd).

 <br>